-The industries that employed the most secretaries and administrative assistants in 2012 were as follows:
+The largest employers of secretaries and administrative assistants were as follows:

 |Educational services; state, local, and private||14|

-Most secretaries and administrative assistants work in office settings.
-Virtual assistants typically work from a home office.
+Most secretaries and administrative assistants work in an office setting.
+Some administrative assistants may work out of their own homes as virtual assistants.

-High school graduates who have basic office and computer skills usually qualify for entry-level positions.
-Although most secretaries learn their job in several weeks, many legal and medical secretaries require several months of training to learn industry-specific terminology.
+High school graduates who have experience using computer software applications, such as word processing and spreadsheet programs, usually qualify for entry-level positions.
+Although most secretaries learn their job in several weeks, many legal and medical secretaries require additional training to learn industry-specific terminology.
 Executive secretaries usually need several years of related work experience.

-High school graduates can obtain basic office, computer, and English grammar skills at technical schools or community colleges.
-Some temporary placement agencies also provide formal training in computer and office skills.
+High school graduates can take courses in word processing and office procedures at technical schools or community colleges.
+Some temporary placement agencies also provide training in word processing, spreadsheet, and database software.

 Some medical and legal secretaries learn industry-specific terminology and practices by attending courses offered at community colleges or technical schools.
 For executive secretary positions, employers increasingly prefer to hire those who have taken some college courses or have a bachelor’s degree.

 Secretaries and administrative assistants typically learn their skills through short-term on-the-job training, usually lasting a few weeks.
-During this time they learn about office procedures, computer programs, and how to prepare office documents.
-However, employers of more specialized positions, including medical and legal secretaries, often have training that may last several months.
-Training typically covers industry-specific terminology and practices.
+During this time they learn about administrative procedures, including how to prepare documents.
+Medical and legal secretaries’ training may last several months as they learn industry-specific terminology and practices.

 Work Experience in a Related Occupation

-Executive secretaries can gain experience by working in administrative positions that have less complicated responsibilities.
-Many secretaries and administrative assistants advance to higher-level administrative positions.
+Executive secretaries can gain experience by working in administrative positions that have less challenging responsibilities, such as secretaries and general office clerks.

 Secretaries and administrative assistants typically have an interest in the Persuading and Organizing interest areas, according to the Holland Code framework.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.